ThomasAn73/OpenSource-Javascript-GeometryEngine-and-GraphicsFramework/README.md

 * A brief explanation outlining the deisgn concept is shown --> [here](https://github.com/ThomasAn73/Javascript-Graphics-Framework/blob/master/CONCEPTUAL%20OUTLINE%20of%20this%20Framework.pdf)
 * A preliminary ToDO list can be seen --> [here](https://github.com/ThomasAn73/Javascript-Graphics-Framework/blob/master/TO%20DO%20list)
 * An example "HelloWorld" project can be seen --> [here](https://github.com/ThomasAn73/Javascript-Graphics-Framework/blob/master/EXAMPLE.zip)
-Extract the ZIP file into a folder, drop the JS files and the two glsl shader files into the same folder and run the Example.html (you will need a CORS unblock extention on Chrome otherwise you will get "access to XMLHttpRequest denied" on the glsl files)
+Extract the ZIP file into a folder, drop the JS files and the two glsl shader files into the same folder and run the Example.html
+(you will need to load the html via localhost to avoid XMLHttpRequest denied" on the glsl files.
+For example if you have python installed on your system open a command prompt and run "python -m http.server")

 ![Screenshot01](http://rayflectar.com/p04-Programming/images/Rcube00-min.jpg)
 ![Screenshot02](http://rayflectar.com/p04-Programming/images/Rcube04-min.jpg)